Azure/azure-iot-sdk-java/readme.md

    * **Working with the SDKs code**: if you are working with the SDKs code to modify it or contribute changes, then you can clone the repository and build the libraries:
       * [Build Device SDK from code][device-code]
       * [Build Service SDK from code][service-code]
-* On Android: our Java device SDK can be used on Android using the API version 17 and higher:
+* On Android: our Java device SDK can be used on Android:
    * [Device SDK][device-android]

+For more details on what platforms this SDK supports, see [this document](./supported_platforms.md).

 ## API reference
 * [Azure IoT Hub device SDK][java-api-reference-device]